laravel/cashier-stripe/readme.md

 > **Note:** Because of its use of traits, Cashier requires PHP 5.4 or greater.

-Laravel Cashier provides a fluent interface to [Stripe's](https://stripe.com) subscription billing services.
+Laravel Cashier provides an expressive, fluent interface to [Stripe's](https://stripe.com) subscription billing services.

 First, add the Cashier package to your `composer.json` file:

 	"laravel/cashier": "~1.0"

+Next, register the `Laravel\Cashier\CashierServiceProvider` in your `app` configuration file.

-To use Cashier, we'll need to add several columns to your database.
+Before using Cashier, we'll need to add several columns to your database.
 Don't worry, you can use the `cashier:table` Artisan command to create a migration to add the necessary column.
 Once the migration has been created, simply run the `migrate` command.

 Next, add the BillableTrait and appropriate date mutators to your model definition: